mkrul/the-billionaire-conspiracy/markdown/project_specs.md

 _Milestone Goal:_ Load or define the influence data and visualize it as an interactive network using Cytoscape.js with basic styling.

-- **Implement Data Import/Loading Mechanism**
+- **Initialize Cytoscape Graph with Data**

-  _Description:_ Code the logic to load the influence map data into the application.
-If data is static, parse a JSON file or define the data in a module.
-If data comes from an API, implement an async fetch call to retrieve the data.
-Handle the data loading before graph rendering (e.g., using `fetch()` or reading a local JSON).
+  _Description:_ Use Cytoscape.js to create the network visualization with the prepared elements.
+Call `cytoscape()` with the container, elements array, a layout, and basic style options.
+Choose an initial layout algorithm (e.g., `cose` for force-directed layout or a hierarchical layout if the influence data is directional).
+Ensure all nodes and edges from the dataset are rendered.

-  _Input:_ Data source (e.g., `data.json` file or API endpoint URL).
+  _Input:_ Cytoscape container element and elements array (from previous tasks).

-  _Output:_ The influence data is loaded into memory (e.g., stored in a JavaScript object/variable or state) and ready for use by Cytoscape.
+  _Output:_ The influence map graph appears on screen with all nodes and edges in a reasonable initial layout.

-  _Plan Reference:_ Plan section on data integration.
+  _Plan Reference:_ Core network rendering section of the plan.